mmercurio/git-filter-repo-demo/README.md

 and you followed the command above to start with a fresh clone, you may need to add the `--force` option, which is safe *provided you started from a fresh clone*.
 For more information on this, see [FRESHCLONE](https://htmlpreview.github.io/?https://github.com/newren/git-filter-repo/blob/docs/html/git-filter-repo.html#FRESHCLONE) in the git-filter-repo(1) Manual Page.

-Let's repeat the steps above in to verify all traces of the files are removed:
+Let's repeat the steps above to verify all traces of the files are removed:

 ```shell
 $ git log newbranch